Tahmidul-Islam-Omi/SUST_Hackathon/README.md

   amount and recipient patterns are.
 - Keyword-based `case_type` detection covers the common phrasings in English and Bangla; highly unusual phrasings may fall back to `other`.
-- The optional LLM layer is a drafting aid only and is disabled by default.
+- No LLM is used; the `llm.py` hook is disabled and never called in this submission.

 ---